elidoran/chain-builder/README.md

 // 3. print 'hello there, Bob' in function fn3
 // 4. return a result object which contains: result = {
-  result: true
+  result: true,
-  , context: { message:'Hello there, Bob' }
+  context: { message:'Hello there, Bob' },
-  , chain: /* ... the chain used to run it */
+  chain: /* ... the chain used to run it */
 }

 // now let's cause a fail by not providing a message property.
-// we'll reuse the above stuff, so delete the property. delete context.message;
+// we'll reuse the above stuff, so delete the property. delete context.message

 // and call it again
-result = chain.run(runOptions);
+result = chain.run(runOptions)

 // what it will do:
 // 1. 'guard' will check for `message` in context and find it missing
 // 2. it will then call `control.fail()` with a reason
 // 3. chain returns a result object which contains: result = {
-  result:false  // fail() causes a false result
+  result: false,  // fail() causes a false result
-  , context: {} // the context which we provided and didn't change , failed: {   // info about the fail() call
+  context: {}, // the context which we provided and didn't change
+  failed: {    // info about the fail() call
-      reason: 'missing message' // the message given to fail() , index: 0  // the index of the chain function which called fail() , fn: ...   // the guard function which called control.fail() }
+    reason: 'missing message', // the message given to fail()
+    index: 0,  // the index of the chain function which called fail()
+    fn: ...    // the guard function which called control.fail()
+  }
   , chain: /* the chain used to run it */
 }